ESA-EarthCODE/documentation/pages/Technical Documentation/Data/Contributing to the EarthCODE Catalog.md

 ---
 # Uploading Your Data

 The catalog functionalities described in the previous sections are granted to any user (registered/and non-registered users).
-Catalogue exploration and content discovery and access to the products is fully open and transparent.
-In this section we will describe how to make new data accessible through the catalogue and make them available for broad scientific community.
+Catalog exploration and content discovery and access to the products is fully open and transparent.
+In this section we will describe how to make new data accessible through the catalog and make them available for broad scientific community.

 :::tip :peanuts: STAC IN A NUTSHELL